Shakespeare in Love – Green Arena, Pykards Hall, Rede

 Set Design : David Taylor

-Costume Design : Kathleen Morrison & Jackie Robinson
+Costume Design : Kathleen Morrison and Jackie Robinson

 Lighting Design : Stephen Ley